 Since the formation of QRAM, there has been a revitalisation of broadcasting activities in remote Queensland and stations that had been dormant have ‘dusted themselves off’ and are back providing an essential service to their communities.

 - Successful completion of the IRRR Remote Radio Refurbishment – bringing the entire region’s RIBS back to a modern, reliable and functional state.

 - Establishment of Accredited Training based in Cairns, in conjunction with Tropical North Queensland TAFE and industry experts from commercial and community media organisations.
 This has provided unique opportunities for members of QRAM’s remote communities to be trained by seasoned industry experts.

 - Establishment of a regional marketing scheme that allows the area to directly participate in its own marketing strategies.
 Importantly, for the first time, funds being generated as the result of this marketing are being used entirely to the direct benefit of the Cape and Gulf RIBS communities.
-The Cape and Gulf stations now have their own mechanism to represent their interests directly to advertising agencies and project bodies, reducing the opportunity for organisations outside of the region to siphon funds away from the region.
+The Cape and Gulf stations now have their own mechanism to represent their interests directly to agencies and project bodies, reducing the opportunity for organisations outside of the region to siphon funds away from the region.

 - Development of the Black Star network – an exciting new approach to networking programs and programming content and the subsequent raising of local community interest in their own radio service.
 For the first time, Cape and Gulf communities can hear a modern, progressive and informative voice that they and they alone own and control, with greater security of service, especially during extreme weather events